Balanced breakfasts for steady energy

 Are you one of those who run out of home with an empty stomach, grabbing a coffee and croissant on the go?
 Or do you maybe have a bowl of cereals or a toast with jam, with an orange juice (and coffee)?
 In all these cases you might find that your energy crashes later in the day, either still before lunch (so that you need to take a cookie and another coffee to get there) or after lunch.

-The reason is that already with your first meal in the morning you push your blood sugar and your adrenal glands very hard (even the "healthy" orange juice is looaaaded with sugar - even if it's "natural" sugar), setting them on a roller coaster, which will eventually crash, leaving you tired and craving more coffee or sweets.
-After a night of fasting, your body needs good fats and proteins (and some slow carbs) that will replenish and nourish you AND allow to keep your energy steady throughout the day.
+The reason is that already with your first meal in the morning you push your blood sugar and your adrenal glands very hard by ingesting mainly sugar and caffeine (yes, even the "healthy" orange juice is looaaaded with sugar - even if it's "natural" sugar), setting them on a roller coaster, which will eventually crash, leaving you tired and craving more coffee or sweets.
+After a night of fasting, your body needs a balance of good fats, proteins and slow carbohydrates, that will replenish and nourish you AND allow to keep your energy steady throughout the day.

 Even if you are short on time, there are a few ideas that are still quick & easy (and tasty), yet will also do your body good.

 - Soup made with home-made bone broth, vegetables (starchy and non-starchy), coconut milk, herbs and spices.
-Add seeds, meat or lentils for additional nutrition and variation.
+Add seeds, meat or lentils for additional nutrition, satiation and variation.
 Optionally add 1-2 slices of sourdough bread with butter, ham or raw cheese.
 Some ideas:

 · Pumpkin-cauliflower with coconut milk, curry/turmeric and ginger